brook-slagle/hugo_brook_slagle/content/posts/what-i-am-looking-into-december-22.md

 ---
-title: "What I Am Looking Into"
+title: "What I Am Looking Into - December 2022"
 date: 2022-12-23T16:19:37-06:00
 draft: false
 ---

-What I am looking into:
+What I am looking into going into next year:
 - Cold Exposure
 - Habit Tracking utilizing Obsidian and it's Dataview and Projects plugins.
 - Readwise Reader and maximizing my usage of twitter (and it's threads) as a positive tool.